PrefectHQ/prefect/docs/orchestration/faq/faq.md

 ### Why do I get `TypeError: cannot pickle ______ object`?

 There are two scenarios where this error happens.
 The first is when using a `DaskExecutor` and using a task input or output that is not serializable by cloudpickle.
 Dask uses cloudpickle as the mechanism to send data from the client to the workers.
 This specific error is often raised with mapped tasks that use client type objects, such as connections to databases, as inputs.
-These connections need to be instantiated (and closed) inside tasks instead to work around this.
+These connections need to be instantiated (and closed) inside tasks instead to work on the Dask engine.

 The second way this can happen is through [Prefect results](/core/concepts/results.html#results).
 By default, task outputs are saved as `LocalResults`, and the default serializer is the `PickleSerializer`, which uses cloudpickle.
 If you have a task that returns a client or connection, you can avoid this serialization by turning off checkpointing for that task which `@task(checkpoint=False)`.